-Is paid surrogacy legal in New York?
+Is Paid Surrogacy Legal in New York?

-These criteria allow surrogates unfettered rights in making her own health care decisions throughout the pregnancy and legal protections will =be extended to parents of children conceived by reproductive technologies (including sperm and egg donation).
+Surrogacy contracts must now meet certain criteria to ensure the safe proceedings of all individuals involved.
+These criteria allow surrogates the right in making her own health care decisions throughout the pregnancy and legal protections will be extended to parents of children conceived by reproductive technologies.
 In fact, both surrogates and parents will be subject to the strictest protections in the USA: New York is now the only state in the country to have a Surrogate’s Bill of Rights.
-This has been referred to as the “gold standard for surrogates”.

-How much does a surrogate earn in New York?
+How Much Does a Surrogate Earn in New York?

 When the new law comes into effect, gestational surrogates in New York may be compensated for a full range of factors associated with surrogacy, including: